 Trinity Church is a Santa Barbara City landmark with its native sandstone exterior, soaring bell tower, and prominent location at the corner of State and Micheltorena streets.
 The cornerstone was laid in June 1912.
 The church was designed by Harold Martin and Philip Hubert Frohman of Pasadena in English Perpendicular Gothic style.
 Frohman went on to design some 50 churches nationwide, most notably the Cathedral Church of Saint Peter and Saint Paul in Washington, D.C.
 The interior of the church is beautiful and inspirational with its inverted keel ceiling, stained glass memorial windows, magnificent organ and wonderful acoustics.
 The church also has a “Bride’s Room” used most often before wedding ceremonies, and a small chapel used for intimate worship services such as contemplative and healing prayer.

 The parish building is a two story structure immediately adjacent and connected to the church.
 The common area consists of two large rooms (the Parish Hall and the Guild Hall) separated by sliding doors, and featuring a stage in the Parish Hall.
 The large, thoroughly modern kitchen has received commercial certification from the Public Health Department.
-The parish building also houses the administrative offices and individual offices for the Rector, Associate Rector, Business Manager, Ministers of Music, Coordinator of Shared Ministries, Coordinator of Youth Ministries and Sexton.
+The parish building also houses the administrative offices and individual offices for the Rector, Associate Rector, Business Manager, Ministers of Music, Program Assistant, Coordinator of Children and Youth Ministries and Sexton.
 There is a library, which also serves as a meeting room, a second meeting room upstairs, and two rooms used for nursery and toddler care during services.